DOWingard/Distance-7-Rotated-Surface-Code-Prototype/README.md

 ## WORK IN PROGRESS

-## This is a notebook where the initial model of the rotated surface code I am building for a 7x7 Willow chip
+## This is a notebook for the initial model of the rotated surface code I am building for a 7x7 Willow chip
 ![Willow Chip](Images/willow7x7.png)

 ## The relevant theory related to the rotated surface code can be found at: